LivStokes/CS50xNotes/Week2/Pset2/readability.md

 # Readability
 - This problem set is about determining the reading grade level required to understand a given piece of text.
 The program, implemented in readability.c, calculates the grade level based on the Coleman–Liau index, a formula designed to estimate the complexity of English writing.

-T- he program analyzes the text entered by the user by counting the number of letters, words, and sentences.
+- The program analyzes the text entered by the user by counting the number of letters, words, and sentences.
 It then applies the following formula:

 index = 0.0588 * L - 0.296 * S - 15.8